Looking after our trees

 The University of Sheffield is proud to take care of around 10,500 trees across the estate.
 To ensure they are well cared for and continue to contribute positively to the Sheffield environment, we survey our trees on a regular basis to make sure they are in good health.

-The Landscape Services team
+The Landscape management team

 Our team use trusted local arboriculturalists to carry out any work.

 Specialist equipment, in the form of an ultrasound tomograph and microdrill, enable us to monitor, plan and protect all our trees, ensuring that we can manage them effectively, keeping them healthy as long as possible and able to confidently assess when and if they are at the end of their lives through disease or decay or when they represent a health and safety risk.

 Our tree management policy includes a commitment to replacing any tree we have to remove with at least two new trees, often more.